kourbou/how-to-hyperv-arch/README.md

 ## 12. Accessing the virtual machine's files

-We suggest using WinSCP in "Explorer" mode to easily access the virtual machine's files.
+Use WinSCP in "Explorer" mode to easily access the virtual machine's files.
+It is recommended to change the default permissions when transferring files to `644` for files and `755` for directories.
+You can do so by going to Preferences > Transfer, then selecting "Default" clicking on "Edit..." and enabling "Set permissions".